sbender9/signalk-push-server/README.md

 pip install tornado
 ```

 Copy all of the files to a direcrtory on your server.
+Copy alarm_config.json-sample to alarm_config.json
 Make sure that n2k_writer.py is executable and in your path.
-Run the two servers in the background.
+Run the push server.
 ```
 /path/signalk_alert_pusher.py